carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 ### brand new pi

-It's been about 9 months since I've set up a fresh install of raspbian, so I guess it's time to go back and read notes/watch screencasts of what I did before. :sweat_smile:
+It's been about a year since I've set up a fresh install of raspbian, so I guess it's time to go back and read notes/watch screencasts of what I did before. :sweat_smile:

+*Oh, man.
+I was such a sweet summer child in these videos.
+I thought I knew what I was in for, but I had no idea.*